thesofproject/sof-docs/getting_started/intel_debug/suggestions.rst

 Disable SOF on PCI/HDaudio devices to test audio playback
 *********************************************************

-When audio issues occur, the first step is to check if the HDaudio legacy is able to generate sound on speakers and headsets.
-This can be accomplished by adding "options snd-intel-dspcfg dsp_driver=1" to ``/etc/modprobe.d/alsa-base.conf``.
+When audio issues occur, first see if the HDaudio legacy can generate sound on speakers and headsets.
+Accomplish this by adding "options snd-intel-dspcfg dsp_driver=1" to ``/etc/modprobe.d/alsa-base.conf``.

 If no sound can be heard and jack detection is not functional, an HDaudio external codec configuration is likely.
 In some cases, the